MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/report-junk-email-and-phishing-scams-in-outlook-for-iOS-and-Android.md

 3. Tap **Not junk**.

-A toast notification appears that the email has moved to your inbox.
+A toast notification appears that the email has moved to your Inbox.
 If you change your mind, select **Undo** on the toast notification.
-The email remains in the **Junk** folder.
+The email remains in the Junk folder.